 This project has been funded by the Department of Health under the Rural Health Continuing Education Sub-program (RHCE) Stream One which is managed by the Committee of Presidents of Medical Colleges.
 The Royal Australasian College of Physicians is solely responsible for the content of, and views expressed in any material associated with this project.

-Visit www.ruralspecialist.org.au for more information about the program.
+Visit Support for Rural Specialists in Australia for more information about the program.

-For further information, contact the RHCE Liaison Officer by email.
+For further information, contact the RHCE Liaison Officer at firstname.lastname@example.org